 Thankfully it’s trivial to disable this behaviour, fire up cmd.exe and issue the following.

 netsh interface ipv6 set global randomizeidentifiers=disabled store=active netsh interface ipv6 set global randomizeidentifiers=disabled store=persistent

 In addition to this, the RFC states that the use of temporary addresses should be disabled by default.

 The use of temporary addresses may cause unexpected difficulties with some applications. [snip] Consequently, the use of temporary addresses SHOULD be disabled by default in order to minimize potential disruptions.
 Individual applications, which have specific knowledge about the normal duration of connections, MAY override this as appropriate.

-Windows Vista and Windows 7 ignore the advice of the RFC and also configure temporary global or unique local addresses as per RFC 4941 (OS X also does this since 10.7).
+Windows Vista and Windows 7 ignore the advice of the RFC and also configure temporary global or unique local addresses as per RFC 4941 (EDIT: OS X also does this since 10.7, so do many Linux distros).
 This behaviour is disabled by default on Windows Server 2008.

 To disable privacy extensions entirely, fire up cmd.exe and issue the following.

 netsh interface ipv6 set privacy state=disabled store=active netsh interface ipv6 set privacy state=disabled store=persistent